samuelpowell/toastmm/NOTES.md

  - Resolve versioning
  - Python interface build assumes Release paths on Windows
  - Default link list after make mesh appears arbitrary, resulting in enormous linklist/qmvec

+# Perfromance notes

+- Bottlenecks
+  - Mesh sparsity calculation heapsort (single-threaded), called when computing the system matrix for fields
+  - Solvers
+    - Fast direct solvers require supernodal + BLAS implementation.
+Use of e.g. CHOLMOD for direct solve when computing forward and adjoint fields for an HD problem is optimum (c.
+N=200k, nQM = 60).
+    - MKL PARDISO less competitive than CHOLMOD.
+    - Simplicial solvers such as Eigen LLT, and legacy Cholesky implementation are not competitive with iterative solvers.
+    - Block Krylov methods don't appear to offer significant speedup and are reliant upon fast matrix solves thus indirectly require a decent BLAS.
+    - Iterative solvers (CG, BICGSTAB) readily parallelised and within an order of mangnitude of direct solvers, hot path is Sparse-Dense Ax & Cholesky substitution.
+No memory issues.
+  - Jacobian computation, fast in basis, slow in mesh.
+Mesh path is dominated by IntFG cost, which in turn uses a virtual method call to element IntFG in hot loop.
+Experiments show 50% speedup possible by extracting this call and working over all RHS, and / or precomputing element integrals to avoid scaling and indexing cost.